shanelonergan/shanelonergan.github.io/_posts/2020-1-18-get-elements-by-class-name-from-scratch.md

 ## Goal

 The goal is to create a functionally equivalent version of [`document.getElementByClassName`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByClassName).
-In order to do this, our new method needs to have to following functions:
+In order to do this, our new function needs to have to following features:

 1. Can be called on any HTML element
 2. Takes one argument, a string, containing any number of class names.